Cell Spool Winder

 - A few small parts - retaining clips, one worm-gear reader.

-- An optional handle if you do not have a ½" drive lever or a ¼" (hex) nimbus to be coupled to a drilling machine.
-Optional set of complementary flanges for spools with very large inner diameters.
+- A ½" drive lever or a ¼" (hex) nimbus to be coupled to a drilling machine might be useful tools for faster respooling.

 Once the job is done, without spools, with the handle and the feet dismounted and placed inside, the winder has practically the size of a filament box, it can be easily stored in a reduced volume.